epam/edp-install/docs/operator-guide/install-via-helmfile.md

 # Install via Helmfile

 This article provides the instruction on how to deploy EDP and components in Kubernetes using [Helmfile](https://github.com/helmfile/helmfile) that is intended for deploying Helm charts.
+Helmfile templates are available in [GitHub repository](https://github.com/epam/edp-install/tree/master/helmfiles).

 ## Prerequisites
 * [Helm](https://helm.sh) version 3.6.0+ is installed.
 Please refer to the [Helm](https://github.com/helm/helm/releases/tag/v3.6.0) page on GitHub for details.